Objects, meant to interact with RealFlow | Cinema 4D fluids, require "Collider" and "Volume" tags:

 With single-sided objects like planes, glasses or open cubes it is not possible to make an inside-outside differentiation.
 Therefore the "Shell" mode is the right choice:

 - "Shell" creates a virtual layer around the object in order to make it watertight.
 The thickness of this layer is

 - This means that particle will never touch the object's surface directly and there is always a – more or less – small gap between surface and particles.
 In many cases it is possible to close this gap with adequate mesh settings (higher radius).

 It is possible to visualize RealFlow | Cinema 4D's internal collision geometry under Collider > Display > Show Collision Geometry:

 These objects do not have holes or gaps and will be watertight.

 RealFlow | Cinema 4D internally converts tagged objects into a grid made of cells.
 The size of the cells determines the quality of the grid-based representation: more cells = better transformation and accurate collision.
 Instead of estimating values you can choose from different quality levels and let RealFlow | Cinema 4D calculate the optimal "Cell Size":

 Very large objects or a huge amount of objects with small "Cell Size" value allocate lots of RAM.
-This is mainly important for simulations via the GPU, because the amount of free VRAM is typically between 4 and 8 GB and there is no fallback on the computer's RAM.
+This is of particular importance for simulations via the GPU, because the amount of free VRAM is typically between 4 and 8 GB and there is no fallback on the computer's RAM.